Your rights in the workplace

 If you are looking after your child by yourself because of bereavement during your child’s main carer’s maternity or adoption leave, there are special rules that allow you to take shared parental leave.
 This applies even if the other parent didn’t request this before he or she died.

 For more information about shared parental leave visit the information on gov.uk.

 You are entitled to parental leave if you have a child under the age of 18, and you have at least one year’s continuous service with your employer.
 You must also be named on the child’s birth or adoption certificate or have legal parental responsibility.
-See our factsheet Parental responsibility for more information about parental responsibility.
+See our page on parental responsibility for more information about parental responsibility.

 The purpose of parental leave is to care for your child.
 Examples of the way parental leave might be used include:

 - Straight after your maternity, paternity or adoption leave (providing you give the correct notice)